“A bucket list is what you want to do; a reverse bucket list is what you’ve already done.” – Marelisa Fabrega

 50. Have published a popular blog.

 What’s on your reverse bucket list?
-I encourage you to create one (if you would like to do so in the comments section below, please do so).
+I encourage you to create one.